Recent African origin of modern humans: Southern Route and haplogroups M and N

-Results from mtDNA collected from aboriginal Malaysians called Orang Asli indicate that the hapologroups M and N share characteristics with original African groups from approximately 85,000 years ago, and share characteristics with sub-haplogroups found in coastal south-east Asian regions, such as Australasia, the Indian subcontinent and throughout continental Asia, which had dispersed and separated from their African progenitor approximately 65,000 years ago.
+Results from mtDNA collected from aboriginal Malaysians called Orang Asli indicate that the haplogroups M and N share characteristics with original African groups from approximately 85,000 years ago, and share characteristics with sub-haplogroups found in coastal south-east Asian regions, such as Australasia, the Indian subcontinent and throughout continental Asia, which had dispersed and separated from their African progenitor approximately 65,000 years ago.
 This southern coastal dispersal would have occurred before the dispersal through the Levant approximately 45,000 years ago.
 This hypothesis attempts to explain why haplogroup N is predominant in Europe and why haplogroup M is absent in Europe.
 Evidence of the coastal migration is thought to have been destroyed by the rise in sea levels during the Holocene epoch.
 Alternatively, a small European founder population that had expressed haplogroup M and N at first, could have lost haplogroup M through random genetic drift resulting from a bottleneck (i.e. a founder effect).

 The group that crossed the Red Sea travelled along the coastal route around Arabia and Persia until reaching India.
 Haplogroup M is found in high frequencies along the southern coastal regions of Pakistan and India and it has the greatest diversity in India, indicating that it is here where the mutation may have occurred.
 Sixty percent of the Indian population belong to Haplogroup M. The indigenous people of the Andaman Islands also belong to the M lineage.
 The Andamanese are thought to be offshoots of some of the earliest inhabitants in Asia because of their long isolation from the mainland.
 They are evidence of the coastal route of early settlers that extends from India to Thailand and Indonesia all the way to eastern New Guinea.
 Since M is found in high frequencies in highlanders from New Guinea and the Andamanese and New Guineans have dark skin and Afro-textured hair, some scientists think they are all part of the same wave of migrants who departed across the Red Sea ~60,000 years ago in the Great Coastal Migration.
 The proportion of haplogroup M increases eastwards from Arabia to India; in eastern India, M outnumbers N by a ratio of 3:1.
 Crossing into Southeast Asia, haplogroup N (mostly in the form of derivatives of its R subclade) reappears as the predominant lineage.
 M is predominant in East Asia, but amongst Indigenous Australians, N is the more common lineage.
 This haphazard distribution of Haplogroup N from Europe to Australia can be explained by founder effects and population bottlenecks.